 Our mission at Living Resources is to provide growth opportunities in a safe and nurturing environment.
 We are proud to serve as the agency that helps individuals meet and exceed their personal goals.

 Growth and happiness are unique for each person.
-At Living Resources, our more than 850 staff assist and support people who are disabled due to birth trauma, accident or illness.
+At Living Resources, our more than 850 staff assist and support people who are disabled due to birth trauma, accident or illness throughout the capital region.
+Offering services to assist individuals with developmental and intellectual disabilities, acquired and traumatic brain injuries.
 More important, our staff sees their strength, capability and potential.

 Over 10 years ago, Adam moved from a group home to his own apartment, a full time job and a leadership position with the Statewide Self-Advocacy Association.
 Jenny moved from a state institution to her own apartment, a job and love of animals, especially her two cats.

 Rich moved from home when his parents died to a small residence and a budding career as an oil painter.
 Recently, his works were featured in a commercial art show.
 There are over 1,000 stories.
 Everyone makes us proud to work at Living Resources.
 Our services are individualized in that we do this in a variety of settings from 60+ residential housing arrangements, day opportunities, arts, community volunteering through Living Resources' Rotaract Club, supported employment, after school programs, counseling services, services to persons who are deaf and hard of hearing, in home support to families, and services to persons with Traumatic Brain Injury.
 In addition, we have a Home Health Agency and a Licensed Home Care Services Agency that specialize in serving people with disabilities.